-Term Loan with Oxford Finance
+Fully Paid Term Loan with Oxford Finance LLC due December 1, 2018

 On December 27, 2013, we and our subsidiary, APT entered into a Loan and Security Agreement, or the Loan Agreement, with Oxford Finance LLC, or Oxford, as collateral agent and as a lender, pursuant to which the Oxford made a term loan to us in the principal amount of \$10.0 million, or the Term Loan, subject to the terms and conditions set forth in the Loan Agreement.
 We used the proceeds of the Loan Agreement for general working capital and to fund our business requirements.